danielcornock/danielcornock.co.uk/_posts/2020-05-26-bootstrap-typescript-1-ts-initialisation.md

   - typescript
 ---

-In this article series, we're going to walk through setting up a NodeJS express server that uses TypeScript, ESLint, Jest and TravisCI.
+In this article series, we're going to walk through setting up a small TypeScript project that utilises ESLint, Jest and TravisCI.
 By doing this, we can ensure that we have type safety, linting to keep our code tidy, tested code and a pipeline to ensure that all of the above pass before our code is committed into our chosen repo.

+The actual features of the code will be very minimal, which will allow you to go ahead and create your projects in the way that you want them, with all of the safety checks from this series pre-configured and ready to go.

 > The operating system that will be used for this tutorial is MacOS.
 Most of the steps should be transferable to windows, but some command line operations may differ.

 ### Prerequisites

-- Working knowledge of NodeJs.
 - Git installed on your machine.
 - Working knowledge of git.
 - NodeJS and NPM installed globally on your machine.